Pixxxel 1.0 · now on the Mac App Store

 Free.
 Bring your own key.

-Pixxxel will be free on the Mac App Store.
+Pixxxel is free on the Mac App Store.
 You bring an image-model API key — Google, OpenAI, or Hugging Face — and pay that provider directly per render.
 No subscription, no markup.

 Requires macOS 15 or later and your own API key.
 One provider is enough to start.